duraki/duraki.github.io/README.md

   ga: true # enable google analytics
 ```

-Afterwards, just save the file and push it to the `git`.
+Afterwards, just save the file to your repository and push it to the `git`.
 The `./art` script takes parameter from this file and creates a standalone static blog.
-In case you enabled **gA** (Google Analytics), make sure to update the `ga.js` file located in [tuxtheme/assets/js/ga.js](https://github.com/duraki/tuxtheme/blob/master/assets/js/ga.js).
+In case you want **gA** (Google Analytics), make sure to update the `ga.js` file located in [tuxtheme/assets/js/ga.js](https://github.com/duraki/tuxtheme/blob/master/assets/js/ga.js) or create the file in your own in exact directort: `assets/js/ga.js`.

 ## Write